-"Nomination Committee" means the nomination committee established pursuant to section 26(1) of the PGA [Election of registrant board members]. [amended 2024-04-19]
+"Nomination Committee" means the nomination committee established pursuant to section 26(1) of the PGA [Election of registrant board members].

 "Non-Contentious Decision" means a decision which, pursuant to a policy approved by the Board, may be made by an officer in relation to an application for enrolment, admission, or reinstatement pursuant to the Bylaws.